-SECTION 4.
-Chapter 265 of the General Laws as so appearing, is hereby amended after Section 13I by inserting at the end the following sections:-
+73 SECTION 3.
+Chapter 265 of the General Laws as so appearing, is hereby amended after 74 Section 13I by inserting at the end the following sections:- 75 Section 13I 1/2. (a) For purposes of this section, the following words shall have the 76 following meanings, unless the context clearly indicates otherwise: 77 "Employee", an individual employed or contracted by a health care facility as defined in 78 this section.
+79 "Health care facility", a hospital as defined under section 51 of chapter 111.
+80 (b) A health care facility shall permit an employee to take unpaid leave from work if: (i) 81 the employee is a victim of assault or assault and battery which occurred in the line of duty; and 82 (ii) the employee is using the leave from work to: seek or obtain victim services or legal 83 assistance; obtain a protective order from a court; appear in court or before a grand jury; or meet 84 with a district attorney.
+85 (c) An employee seeking leave from work under this section shall provide appropriate 86 advance notice of the leave to the health care facility as required by the facility's leave policy.
+87 (d) A health care facility may require an employee to provide documentation evidencing 88 that the employee has been a victim of assault or assault and battery sustained in the line of duty 89 and that the leave taken is consistent with the conditions of clauses (i) and (ii).
+90 (e) If an unscheduled absence occurs, the health care facility shall not take any negative 91 action against the employee if the employee, within 30 days from the unauthorized absence or 92 within 30 days from the last unauthorized absence in the instance of consecutive days of

-- Section 13I 1/2. (a) For purposes of this section, the following words shall have the following meanings, unless the context clearly indicates otherwise: - "Employee", an individual employed by a health care facility as defined in this section. - "Health care facility", a hospital as defined under Section 51 of Chapter 111 of the Massachusetts General Laws. - (b) A health care facility shall permit an employee to take unpaid leave from work if: (i) the employee is a victim of assault or assault and battery which occurred in the line of duty; and (ii) the employee is using the leave from work to: seek or obtain victim services or legal assistance; obtain a protective order from a court; appear in court or before a grand jury; or meet with a district attorney. - (c) An employee seeking leave from work under this section shall provide appropriate advance notice of the leave to the health care facility as required by the facility's leave policy. - (d) A health care facility may require an employee to provide documentation evidencing that the employee has been a victim of assault or assault and battery sustained in the line of duty and that the leave taken is consistent with the conditions of clauses (i) and (ii). - (e) If an unscheduled absence occurs, the health care facility shall not take any negative action against the employee if the employee, within 30 days from the unauthorized absence or within 30 days from the last unauthorized absence in the instance of consecutive days of unauthorized absences, provides documentation that the unscheduled absence meets the criteria of clauses (i) and (ii).
+93 unauthorized absences, provides documentation that the unscheduled absence meets the criteria 94 of clauses (i) and (ii).